 How To Sell More On Instagram This Holiday Season

 Guess what?
-If you sell products or services and want to use Instagram to help with big holiday sales, the time to start planning is now.
-Not only are we seeing more companies sharing their holiday sales on Instagram already, but we are also seeing these influencers come up with new and interesting strategies to help overcome shoppers fatigue.
-If you’re ready to set yourself up for success for the busiest shopping time of year, I’ve got you covered.
+If you sell products or services and want to use Instagram to help with big holiday sales, start planning now.
+Not only are more companies sharing their holiday sales on Instagram already, but they’re sharing new and interesting strategies to grab shopper’s attention.

 But before we dive into the content you’ll need to create, don’t forget about your most valuable asset: your email list.
 With an up-to-date email list, you can easily connect with your clients and keep them in the loop on your latest sales and exclusive content, both of which are essential during the holiday rush.

 Once you’ve gotten a handle on your email list, it’s time to dive into content creation.
-Here are the five steps you need to create a smooth holiday campaign from start to finish.
+Here are the five steps you need to create smooth holiday sales on Instagram from start to finish.

-The last thing you want to do when you’re in the chaos of the holiday season is to search for content.
+The last thing you want to do when you’re in the chaos of trying to sell more on Instagram during the holiday season is to search for content.
 Not only is that a major headache you don’t need, but this last-minute content can also often appear visually disconnected from your brand’s core message.
 Try your best to plan ahead for all the content you might need.
 This includes:

 - Planning a photo shoot